thraxil/frontdesk/README.markdown

 for the sake of consistency.
 Frontdesk will see that and send you a message that your link has been saved.
 It will then appear on the recent links page in the web interface and in the RSS feed.

+If you've configured Twitter, it will also tweet this link.

 ### Off The Record